Gui921/ASReview-Optuna-Optimization/examples.md

         If --cpu = -1, then the maximum CPU availability will be used.

 ---

+## COMBINE
+    main.py combine

+### SYNOPSIS
+    main.py combine FOLDER_NAME

+### POSITIONAL ARGUMENTS
+    FOLDER_NAME
+        Name of the folder with all the studies to combine

+### HOW TO COMBINE

+To combine many studies, you need to create a folder and move all the studies that are to be combined into that folder.
+Resulting in a structure like this:

+        ../combine_folder
+            ../study_folder_1
+            ../study_folder_2
+            ../study_folder_3
+                ...
+After preparing the folders, you just need to call the function on the combine folder, like this:

+    python main.py combine combine_folder

+---

 ## Available Models and Feature Extractors
 ### Models:
 * NaiveBayes